endless-sky/endless-sky-wiki/wiki/MapData.md

 The behavior that this planet has when the player has illegal goods or outfits.
 The bribe number is a multiplier that modifies the severity of any fines, while the security number is a value between 0 and 1 that dictates the chance of a player's ship being scanned.

-If no security is specified, then a default security of 0.25 is used.
+If no bribe is specified, then a default bribe of 0.01 is used.
+If no security is specified, then it defaults to 0.25.

 ```html
 wormhole <name>